Constitutional law of the United States: Fourth Amendment

 The Fourth Amendment prohibits the unreasonable search and seizure of one's effects and requires a warrant for both searches and arrests based upon probable cause.
 Important cases include Coolidge v.
 New Hampshire, Payton v.
 New York, United States v.
 Watson, Michigan v.
 Summers, and New York v.
 Harris.

 Fifth Amendment

 The Takings Clause

 Generally speaking, the Fifth Amendment prevents the government from taking private property "for public use without just compensation."
 This prohibition on takings is applicable to the states via incorporation.

 Due Process

 The Fifth Amendment ensures that no person will be deprived of "life, liberty, or property, without due process of law" and protects oneself against self incrimination.
 The Miranda warning was a result of Miranda v.
 Arizona.
 Other notable cases include Michigan v.
 Tucker, Rhode Island v.
 Innis, Edwards v.
 Arizona, and Kuhlmann v.
 Wilson.

 Sixth Amendment

 The Sixth Amendment guarantees the right to a speedy, public trial, the power to compel witnesses, the right to counsel, and the right to an impartial jury.
 Cases concerning its interpretation include Baldwin v.
 New York, Barker v.
 Wingo, Crawford v.
 Washington, Duncan v.
-Louisiana, and Melendez-Diaz v.
+Louisiana, Gideon v.
+Wainwright, and Melendez-Diaz v.
 Massachusetts.